Intimate Wedding in Bangalore: 50-200 Guest Planning Guide

 Intimate weddings with 50 to 200 guests are Bangalore's fastest-growing wedding format, driven by the city's tech-professional couples who increasingly value experience, connection, and design over sheer scale.
 An intimate Bangalore wedding typically costs ₹3,00,000 – ₹15,00,000 — significantly less than a conventional 500-guest celebration — while delivering a per-guest experience that larger weddings simply cannot match.
 If you are a couple who would rather spend ten meaningful minutes with every guest than wave at 800 people from a stage, this guide is your roadmap.

-Why Intimate Is Trending in Bangalore
+Why Is Intimate Trending in Bangalore?

 The Tech-City Mindset